Is chicken dangerous for dogs and cats?

 ✓ Open 24 hours a day, 365 days a year

-If you feed raw chicken, it is important to be aware that the chicken can contain bacteria that in some cases can make the dog unwell.
-For example, chicken may contain Salmonella, Campylobacter or ESBL (Extended Spectrum Beta-Lactamase) bacteria that carry resistance genes against certain antibiotics.
+If you feed raw chicken, it is important to be aware that the chicken can contain bacteria that can make a dog or cat unwell.
+For example, chicken may contain Salmonella, Campylobacter or ESBL (Extended Spectrum Beta-Lactamase) bacteria that carry resistance genes to certain antibiotics.
 These are also potentially dangerous to humans.
-Good hygiene is therefore essential when handling raw chicken or giving it to your dog.
+Good hygiene is therefore essential when handling raw chicken, or feeding it to your pet.
 Food bowls and surfaces that the dogs have eaten from should be disinfected after the dog has finished eating.
 If your dog is currently receiving a course of prescribed antibiotics, it may be a good idea not to feed raw chicken or similar raw food, until after the treatment course is finished.
 This is because bacteria can develop resistance to antibiotics.